-Camp Vehicle Definition: A Camp Vehicle is a vehicle that is rented, on loan, or provided with a driver for the duration of camp, including training days.
+Camp Vehicle Definition: A Camp Vehicle is a vehicle rented, on loan, or provided with a driver for camp, including training days.
 This Camp Vehicle will be under contract for use by CKAKC.
-Camp vehicles will not be owned by a volunteer.
+Camp vehicles will not be owned by volunteers.

-- i) Parent or guardian will be responsible to deliver his/her camper to CKAKC, as instructed and at the registration time given in precamp correspondence. - ii) The Camp Director and/or his designee on the Programming Committee shall have the responsibility of procuring camp vehicles to have on hand from the first day of training through the last day of camp. - Vehicles should carry only the number of passengers specified by the vehicle manufacturer.
+- i) Parent or guardian will be responsible for delivering his/her camper to CKAKC, as instructed and at the registration time given in pre-camp correspondence. - ii) The Camp Director and/or his designee on the Programming Committee shall have the responsibility of procuring camp vehicles to have on hand from the first day of training through the last day of camp. - Vehicles should carry only the number of passengers specified by the vehicle manufacturer.
 Each passenger must wear a seatbelt, if provided, and remain seated while the vehicle is in motion.
-The specified camper to volunteer ratio must be maintained as 2:1 during transportation.
+The specified camper-to-volunteer ratio must be maintained as 2:1 during transportation.
 A member of the medical staff with a first aid kit must be present in each vehicle transporting campers.
-Extra volunteers and/or aides must be present for campers with disabilities, based on ratios established for persons requiring additional assistance or supervision. - iv) Copies of the relevant health information and permission to treat forms for campers and volunteers must accompany every transport. - v) Persons in wheelchairs must be seatbelted into wheelchairs that are in locked positions and secured to vehicles.
-As an alternative, a person in a wheelchair must be removed from the wheelchair and seatbelted into a seat on the vehicle.
+Extra volunteers and/or aides must be present for campers with disabilities, based on ratios established for persons requiring additional assistance or supervision. - iv) Copies of the relevant health information and permission to treat forms for campers and volunteers must accompany every transport. - v) Persons in wheelchairs must be seat-belted into wheelchairs that are locked and secured to vehicles.
+As an alternative, a person in a wheelchair must be removed from the wheelchair and seat belted into a seat on the vehicle. - vi) Passengers should be instructed in the following safety procedures prior to transporting:

-- vi) Passengers should be instructed in the following safety procedures prior to transporting: - Passengers should remain seated at all times with hands and arms inside vehicle. - Seatbelts should be fastened one person per seatbelt. - Noise levels should be such as to not distract the driver. - There should be no throwing of objects or other disruptive behavior. - Passengers should enter and leave the vehicle under the direction of a volunteer. - If the vehicle makes an emergency stop, passengers should follow directions of the volunteer in charge.
-Counselors will keep their campers together if leaving the vehicle. - vii) Every vehicle used to transport campers and volunteers should be equipped with emergency accessories, such as fire extinguisher and reflectors. - viii) A volunteer with a cell phone for emergency communication will accompany every vehicle on every transport. - ix) The camp will contract for bus transportation to offsite activities.
-A Camp Vehicle shall be used as a support vehicle on all offsite excursions where the primary mode of transportation for the campers is a bus. - x) In the event a passenger becomes ill, the following procedure will be implemented: - The Medical Staff member present shall be responsible for administering any first aid as needed. - Contact camp about the camper or return to camp as soon as possible and have the camper check in with the Medical Director or the medical staff. - xi) Volunteer cars are to be parked in designated parking areas and are not to be driven during camp without the permission of the Camp Director. - xii) The parent or guardian designated in the Camper Application shall be responsible for picking up their camper at the end of camp at the location and on the date and time designated in the precamp correspondence.
+- Passengers should always remain seated with their hands and arms inside the vehicle. - Seatbelts should be fastened one person per seatbelt. - Noise levels should be such as not to distract the driver. - There should be no throwing of objects or other disruptive behavior. - Passengers should enter and leave the vehicle under the direction of a volunteer. - If the vehicle makes an emergency stop, passengers should follow the directions of the volunteer in charge.
+Counselors will keep their campers together if they leave the vehicle. - vii) Every vehicle used to transport campers and volunteers should be equipped with emergency accessories, such as fire extinguishers and reflectors. - viii) A volunteer with a cell phone for emergency communication will accompany every vehicle on every transport. - ix) The camp will contract bus transportation to offsite activities.
+A Camp Vehicle shall be used as a support vehicle on all offsite excursions where the primary mode of transportation for the campers is a bus. - x) In the event a passenger becomes ill, the following procedure will be implemented: - The Medical Staff members present shall be responsible for administering any first aid as needed. - Contact camp about the camper or return to camp as soon as possible and have the camper check in with the Medical Director or the medical staff. - xi) Volunteer cars are to be parked in designated parking areas and are not to be driven during camp without the permission of the Camp Director. - xii) The parent or guardian designated in the Camper Application shall be responsible for picking up their camper at the end of camp at the location and on the date and time designated in the pre-camp correspondence.